allenai/allennlp-guide/chapters/overview.md

 ## Part 3

-We don't have any chapters for this yet, but we will be adding content to this guide regularly.
-Let us know if there are particular tasks you'd like us to add!
+* [Coming soon!](/coming-soon): A list of what we're working on and how to let us know what you'd like to see.

 </exercise>